 In my opinion, if you aren’t generating over 100,000 views on your videos every month, you are wasting your time and missing out on a lot of money if you are NOT doing affiliate marketing.

 Stop hoping to get lucky and build up a massive following of loyal subscribers.
-Rather implement a proven method that ordinary YouTubers are benefiting from everyday.
+Rather implement a proven method that ordinary people are benefiting from everyday.

 With affiliate marketing you just need 3 things to be successful.

-1. Knowledge of how affiliate marketing and YouTube works.
-You need a solid foundation.
+1. Knowledge of affiliate marketing and the exact methods that work… a solid foundation.

 2. A plan in place so that you know step-by-step what you need to do in order to make money